Order Optimal Bounds for One-Shot Federated Learning over non-Convex Loss Functions

 A similar setting to federated learning has been studied extensively in the literature of distributed statistical optimization/estimation with the main focus on minimizing convex loss functions with communication constraints.
 In this setting, machines mainly reside in a data center, they are much more reliable than mobile devices, and straggle nodes are less problematic.
 If there is no limit on the number of bits that can be sent by the machines, then each machine can send its whole data to the server.
-In this case, we can achieve the estimation of error of a centralized solution that has access to entire data.
+In this case, we can achieve the estimation error of a centralized solution that has access to entire data.
 The problem becomes non-trivial if each machine can only send a limited number of bits to the server.
 In the one-shot setting, where there is only a single one-directional message transmission from each machine to the server, Zhang et al. \cite{zhang2012communication} proposed a simple averaging method, in which each machine computes an estimate of optimal parameters that minimizes the empirical loss function over its own data and sends them to the server.
 The output of the server is the averege over the received values.
 For the convex functions with some additional assumptions, they showed that this method has expected error $O(1/\sqrt{mn}+1/n)$.